JhonathaRicardo/InterferometryAnalysis_LIP/README.md

   - ***[Sigma - Gaussian filter]*** Pixel spread of the gaussian image filter.
 The initial Sigma depends on the image dimension, but can changed by the user.
-  - ***[Gaussian Filter Position]*** This parameter is set automatically by the algorithm and this position defines which frequency will be used to apply the Inverse Fourier Transform and build the phase map of the gas-jet.
+  - ***[Gaussian Filter Position]*** This parameter is set automatically by the algorithm and this position defines which frequency will be used to apply the Inverse Fourier Transform and build the phase map of the plasma.
 Both the above parameters are defined in pixels.
     > **Note**
     > The algorithm set the frequency that generate a positive phase map.
 Users can change the filter position.

   - ***[Fringes Orientation]*** Definition of the interferogram fringes orientation (vertical or horizontal).
   - ***[Axisymmetric]*** Definition of the axis of symmetry (or axisymmetric) to apply the Inverse Abel Transform.
 The axisymmetric can be horizontal or vertical.
   - ***[Sigma - Gaussian Blur]*** Spread of the multidimensional gaussian image filter.
-The standard deviation of the gaussian filter ($\sigma$) defined by the user is equal for all axes..
+The standard deviation of the gaussian filter ($\sigma$) defined by the user is equal for all axes.

 ### LIP Profile
 - ***[Stages]:*** Stages frame allows the visualization of each step of the algorithm.